Let's get you sleeping better, deeper, and longer with these helpful tips.

 If darkness is your friend then light is your…?
 Enemy?
 Not exactly.
 Some light is actually great for sleeping.
 Especially early morning sunlight between 6AM - 8AM.
 It can restore your natural circadian rhythm.

+What is your enemy?
 Blue light from screens and devices however are not good at all.
 They can rob you of sleep and you won't even know it.
-See artificial blue light may not stop you from falling asleep, but it affects the quality of sleep you get by delaying and minimizing your deep REM sleep.
-For more info on blue light go HERE
+See, artificial blue light may not stop you from falling asleep, but it affects the quality of sleep you get by delaying and minimizing your deep REM sleep.
+For more info on blue light, go HERE.

-So either create a device curfew around sunset, or if you are not a monk invest in a quality pair of blue light blocking glasses.
-That actually work.
-We recommend BON CHARGE (Formerly BLUBlox).
+So either create a device curfew around sunset, or if you are not a monk, invest in a quality pair of blue light blocking glasses that actually work.
+We recommend BON CHARGE (Formerly BLUBlox) Use Code DHS for 15% Off Sitewide.

 This will take a little experimenting to get the right balance.
 Not enough food and you'll wake up at 2AM and raid the fridge.
 What works best for most people is to stop eating 3-4 hours before bedtime.